habuka036/wakame-vdc-wiki/en/virtual-datacenter-concept.md

-# Virtual Datacenter Concept
+# Virtual Data center Concept

-## What is a virtual datacenter?
+## What is a virtual data center?

-It is a virtual datacenter that runs on top of a physical datacenter.
+It is a virtual data center that runs on top of a physical data center.

 Think about the concept of virtual machines like [VirtualBox](https://www.virtualbox.org) or [KVM](https://www.virtualbox.org) for a bit.
 What do they do?
 They run on some kind of physical hardware.
 It can be either a big tower PC or a small laptop.
 On top of those they can spin up virtual machines.
 A virtual machine is software.
 Therefore it can be moved, copied and deleted easily.
 You can take a virtual machine image and copy it over to any other machine which might have a completely different hardware configuration.
 On top of that completely different hardware, the exact same virtual machine will come up.
-Keeping that in mind, virtualization provides the following merits.

-* Virtual machines are software and can thus be copied.
-This means they can also be backed up.

-* The hardware a virtual machine runs on can be changed without the virtual machine changing.

-* The virtual machine can change without the hardware changing.

-Wakame-vdc takes these exact merits and extends them from a single machine to an entire datacenter.
-You install Wakame-vdc on top a physical datacenter.
-After that you can use Wakame-vdc to set up a virtual datacenter.
-That virtual datacenter is software.
+Wakame-vdc extends this from a single machine to an entire data center.
+You install Wakame-vdc on top a physical data center.
+After that you can use Wakame-vdc to set up a virtual data center.
+That virtual data center is software.
 It can be copied.

-If you have another physical datacenter with Wakame-vdc installed on it, it is possible to copy over your virtual datacenter to that, even if its physical hardware is completely different.
-It could run on a single laptop or it could run on a huge datacenter with many servers.
+If you have another physical data center with Wakame-vdc installed on it, it is possible to copy over your virtual data center to that, even if its physical hardware is completely different.
+It could run on a single laptop or it could run on a huge data center with many servers.

+Virtualizing the data center provides these merits:

+* Portability

+* Scalability

+* Reliability

+## What do these buzzwords even mean?

+### Portability

+You can run the same virtual data center on any physical data center that has Wakame-vdc installed.
+In this context we use the term physical data center loosely.
+Wakame-vdc can run perfectly on something as simple as one single laptop.
+It will even run just fine [in a virtual machine](http://wakameusersgroup.org/demo_image.html).
+The same virtual data center you've created on that single laptop, you can then move over to a production environment running on a physical data center composed of a hundred servers.

+### Scalability

+When you need to add a new server to a physical data center, what do you do?
+You buy the hardware, put it in place and set up the networking infrastructure and firewalls to connect it.
+It's a very time consuming and expensive process.
+In a virtual data center like Wakame-vdc, all you do is click a few buttons.
+This creates a new server (instance) and puts it in the data center while all network settings get configured automatically.
+Depending on the size of the server's vm image, it comes up in a matter of seconds.

+Now imagine that you have a website running on top of your virtual data center.
+You get a traffic spike the servers hosting your website just aren't enough any more.
+You are now able to quickly spin up a bunch of new virtual servers to help you take care of that extra traffic.
+Once things settle down again, you can easily throw away those extra servers.

+### Reliability

+Since a virtual data center is software and software can be copied, it is very easy to take regular backups of certain servers or even the entire data center.

-## Virtual datacenter components
+## Virtual data center components

-There are three things that make up a datacenter, either physical or virtual.
+There are three things that make up a data center, either physical or virtual.

 * A bunch of servers.